harshalearning/Course-GIT-and-GitHub/Readme.md

     2) merge --no-ff  --> don't do FF merge
     3) merge --ff-only --> proceed with FF merge only, if it is not possible abort the merge.

+Conflicts and Merging in GIT:
+    Conflict would majorly occur when we create a branch from main, work on it with some changes, commit it.
+Now move to master, make some changes on master and commit the file in master.
+Then git status would be clean, but there is conflict as both the files got changed and commited.
+    As it doesn't know priority, there are 3 ways to handle these:
+    1) abort everything - and commit file and merge.
+    2) Make all the changes manually - and commit them again
+    3) Tools - tortoisemerge, emerge, vimdiff.

+STASHING:
+    Branch Stashing: It is kind of trash/recycle folder which can store files for sometime and get the data back.

+    How to get data back from stash - git stash list (as we have multiple saves, from different branches) Stashing multiple branches:
+    We will have mutliple branches and so could create multiple files in form of list into stash.
+    1) We first save the stash for all the required branches.
+    2) Get the stored stash in the form of list using command.
+    3) Finally merge the stash into required branch, for the same we have 2 types
+        a) Apply - This copies the mentioned stash and merge it to the required branch.
+In this case stash exists and is not deleted.
+        b) POP - This cuts the mentioned stash and merges it into required branch, In this case the added stash is removed from the stash.
+    4) Finally clean up your stash if it is not required anymore.
+There are 2 ways
+        a) Delete everything: We use clear command - git stash clear
+        b) Delete the mentioned: We use drop command - git stash drop stash@{0}